-Cal Winslow is a Fellow in Environmental History at the University of California, Berkeley and is Director of the Mendocino Institute.
-His was trained at Antioch College and Warwick University where he studied under the direction of the late Edward Thompson.
-He is a co-author of the re-released Albion's Fatal Tree (Verso 2011).
+Cal Winslow is Director of the Mendocino Institute and a past Fellow in Environmental History at the University of California, Berkeley.
+He was trained at Antioch College and Warwick University, where he studied under the direction of the late Edward Thompson.
+He is a co-author with Thompson of Albion's Fatal Tree.
 After Warwick he worked as a warehouseman, truck driver and journalist, as a participant in and observer of the 1970’s rank-and-file workers’ rebellion in the US.
-He was a professor of labor studies at the Center for Worker Education, City College of New York.
-In 1995-96 he was a visiting Senior Lecturer at the Northern College for Residential Adult Education in South Yorkshire.
-His most recent book is Labor’s Civil War in California (PM Press 2010).
-West of Eden, Communes and Utopia in Northern California (PM Press), co-edited with Iain Boal, Janferie Stone and Michael Watts, will be published this year.
-He lives with his family on the Mendocino Coast of California.
-He has four children: Jessie, Samantha, Rosie and Matthew.
-He and his wife, Faith Simon, a Family Nurse Practitioner specializing in pediatrics, are founding members of Mendocino Parents for Peace and are associated with the Bay Area group Retort.
+He was a professor of labor studies at the Center for Worker Education, City College of New York, and he was a visiting Senior Lecturer at the Northern College for Residential Adult Education in South Yorkshire, also a visiting professor at the Evergreen State College.